C PERMIT

 The C permit is immediately granted to:

-- Children under 12 of a Swiss citizen or C permit holder in the context of a family reunification process (art.
+- Children under 12 years old of a Swiss citizen or C permit holder in the context of family reunification (art.
 42 al. 4 and 43 al. 6 LEI);

 - Professors teaching at university level.